 The natural lands of the United States have inspired artists for generations.
-Artists visited these immense landscapes to create art and share it with the American public.
-Some of their work inspired the creation of America's first national parks.
+Artists visiting immense Western landscapes to create art and share it with the American public inspired the creation of America's first national parks.
 Read more about Arts in the Parks.

 The program gives visitors from across the globe an opportunity to see first-hand the results of artistic inspiration from wild nature.
 It provides local artists an ability to teach and demonstrate their medium and passion for creative expression.